 Suspension of Work or Stop Work Clauses (FAR 52.242-14, FAR 52.242-15)

-To prevent the spread of the virus, the Government may suspend or stop performance of work.
+To prevent the spread of the virus, the Government may suspend or stop the performance of work.
 Suspension of Work (FAR 52.242-14) and Stop-Work (FAR 52.242-15) describe a contractor’s rights and obligations concerning these orders.
 These clauses are especially relevant to those who need access to government worksites or who may not have adequate security clearances and equipment to work from home.
 If you receive (or have received) any such order under your contract, you must comply promptly.
-Document and maintain good records of additional costs you incur due to compliance, and speak to your contracting officer about requirements and equitable adjustments to schedules and cost reimbursements.
+Document and maintain good records of additional costs you incur due to compliance and speak to your contracting officer about requirements and equitable adjustments to schedules and cost reimbursements.

 We are still in the early stages and in unknown territory with COVID-19.
 As a federal contractor, it’s essential to be prepared and be aware of the clauses that can protect you should COVID-19 impact your organization’s ability to meet your federal contractual agreements.

 TechnoMile GovCon Suite with Contract Lifecycle Management (CLM) enables you to track clauses and manage a vast library of FAR/DFAR clauses across multiple contracts and lines of business.
 To learn more about the capabilities of TechnoMile GovCon Suite and what it can do for your organization, visit our website and download the guide: “The 5 Pillars of Government Contracting Success.”